enricogoerlitz/Data-Analysis/02_Google_Playstore_Data/README.md

 -   How is the total rating distribution over all apps (0.5 - 5 categories)?

--   Got a app with many reviews an better rating?
+-   Got an app with many reviews an better rating?
 Is there a significant threshold?

 #### App Reviews